 A person can help relieve symptoms and prevent BV from returning by:

 - avoiding the use of perfumed soaps or bubble bath

 - refraining from using vaginal douches, washes, or deodorants

 - avoiding using strong detergents to wash the underwear

 People should see a doctor if they are experiencing any symptoms of BV.

 A doctor will usually examine the vagina for signs of unusual discharge.
 They may also perform lab tests on a sample of vaginal fluid to determine whether a person has BV.

 BV is a condition that results from a microbial imbalance in the vagina.
 It is not an STI, and it can affect people who have not had sex.
-However, sexual activity can increase the chance of developing it.
+However, sexual activity can

 While BV does go away, either by itself or with treatment, the majority of people who have it will go on to experience BV symptoms again.